Bente1234/Binary-Optimisation-Model/README.md

 - Constraint filtering and prioritised allocation
 - Scalable heuristic design for large problem instances

-Industrial data are confidential and excluded; the repository contains the core optimisation logic only.
+Industrial data are confidential and excluded, the Heuristic Solution file contains the core optimisation logic only.